duarteocarmo/duarteocarmo.com/content/posts/4-MVP.markdown

 You might be wondering: “but what forms can an MVP take?”
 The answer is many.
 One might consider a simple landing page or product explainer video for your product/idea to be an MVP.
 Another common shape MVPs take are prototypes, for example, when starting a crowdfunding campaign, a simple prototype can increase your funding possibilities exponentially.
 An MVP can be said to be a form, part, or representation of your product that allows you to test it.

-The strategy of developing an MVP has become standard these days amongst start-ups.
+The strategy of developing an MVP has become standard these days among start-ups.
 It can be summed up by putting something that is only “good enough” in the market.

 After spending so many hours planning out your great app idea, you’re probably wondering: **Why on earth would I develop something that is only “good enough”?**